Attendant care provider guidelines

 - Community access: assists and supports the client to undertake community activities, as directed by the recommending occupational therapist.

-For clients who require attendant care for a period of 8 consecutive hours, covering the usual sleeping period of the client in their home or an approved location.
+We can help pay for overnight support for clients who require attendant care for a period of 8 consecutive hours, covering the usual sleeping period of the client in their home or an approved location.
 It comprises either:

 - Active overnight support: an overnight attendant care shift where an attendant carer is required to provide active assistance or support to a client.

 - Inactive overnight support: an overnight shift when an attendant carer is present, but not required to actively assist or support a client.
 The inactive overnight support fee includes one hour of active support (not necessarily provided consecutively) for the attendant carer to undertake manual tasks associated with the client's care such as assisting with toileting/continence issues, managing physical issues such as spasms and pain and turning and repositioning clients.

 We can help pay for on-call service, a remote service for clients who require a low level of care during the day and/or overnight, but do not require an attendant carer to be constantly present, and/or sleep over in their home.